reconbot/streaming-iterables/README.md

 function tap<T>(func: (data: T) => any, iterable: AnyIterable<T>): AsyncIterableIterator<T>
 ```

-Returns a new iterator that yields the data it consumes passing the data through to a function.
-If you provide an async function the iterator will wait for the promise to resolve before yielding the value.
+Returns a new iterator that yields the data it consumes, passing the data through to a function.
+If you provide an async function, the iterator will wait for the promise to resolve before yielding the value.
 This is useful for logging, or processing information and passing it along.

 ### time
 ```ts